-Louie’s weakness is that he is new, anxious and doesn’t know anybody in his new neighbourhood.
+Louie’s shortcoming is that he is new, anxious and doesn’t know anybody in his new neighbourhood.

 Surface desire: Louie wants to have a bit of fun making a peep show box, because he doesn’t feel sufficiently confident to go outside.

 Deeper desire: Louie wants to connect with people.

 In a story like this, in which the child is too scared to really do anything or go anywhere, what does a writer do about the opposition?

 Well, it very often comes from the child’s imagination.
 That’s the very thing keeping them from moving in the first place.